wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-remote-access/includes/1-introduction.md

 ### Objectives

-After completing this modules, you will be able to:
+After completing this module, you'll be able to:

  -  Describe how to use VPNs to connect to a remote network.
  -  Explain how Always On VPN can help remote users connect.